Loway/OpenQueueMetricsAddOns/README.md

 A simple PHP JSON example library can be used to interact with QueueMetrics to perform PBX actions like login/logout, pause and unpause agents etc.
 ### Log IVR response to QM
 Shows how to log an IVR that is run at the end of a call to a QA form in QueueMetrics.
+### Examples for data block XS03
+You can download JSON data and have it appear in QM.
+Here are a few configuration examples you can use to get started.

 See also